 13. Easter Island

-Want to know the story behind the enormous stone statues that stand tall in Easter Island?
-Nova’s online adventure “Secrets of Easter Island” allows you to unleash the hidden mystery.
+Want to know the story behind the enormous stone statues that stand tall on Easter Island?
+Nova’s online adventure “Secrets of Easter Island” lets you unleash the hidden mystery.

-You can have a quick, interesting, and engaging virtual tour from the Great Lakes Now.
+You can have a quick, interesting, engaging virtual tour of the Great Lakes Now.
 Coastal wetlands, algae, and lake sturgeon are all the components of the tour.

 15. The Smithsonian

 The National Museum of Natural History provides an absorbing self-guided room-by-room tour of the permanent, past, and current exhibits.
-Send your kids to the second floor Bone Hall to have a look at the different kinds of skeletons.
+Send your kids to the second-floor Bone Hall to look at the different kinds of skeletons.

-National Geographic allows a wonderful virtual tour to the largest cave in the world located in Vietnam.
+National Geographic allows a beautiful virtual tour of the largest cave in the world, located in Vietnam.
 Click on the interactive map to have an immersive experience.
 Make sure to keep the sound on.

-The Food Network hosts an amazing virtual tour of the factory of M&Ms and shows the viewers how the delicious candy is made.
-Don’t miss it out!
+The Food Network hosts an amazing virtual tour of the factory of M&Ms and shows the viewers how delicious candy is made.
+Don’t miss it!

 This is a fascinating virtual tour for kids that shows the plants that manufacture cars of the future to a lab that researches nuclear energy.

-Technology has indeed made things so much easier and fun and accessible to all.
-So, take advantage of the wonderful opportunity and explore the world through virtual field trips.
+Technology has made things so much easier, fun, and accessible to all.
+So, take advantage of this beautiful opportunity and explore the world through virtual field trips.